UN-GCPDS/radiant-framework/README.md

         # ...all your brython code
         #-----------------------------------------------------------

-# Execute server
+# Run server
 if __name__ == '__main__':
-    RadiantServer('BareMinimum')
+    BareMinimum()
 ```

 ## How to works

-This is basically a set of scripts that allows the same file run from _Python_ and _Brython_, when is running under _Python_ a [Tornado](https://www.tornadoweb.org/) server is created and configure the local path for serving static files, a custom HTML template is configured in runtime to import the same script, this time under _Brython_, is very simple.
+This is basically a set of scripts that allows the same file run from _Python_ and _Brython_, when is running under _Python_ a [Tornado](https://www.tornadoweb.org/) server is created and configure the local path for serving static files, and a custom HTML template is configured in runtime to import the same script, this time under _Brython_, is very simple.